open-xml-templating/docxtemplater/docs/source/api.rst

         This function replaces all template variables by their values

-    loadZip(zip)

-        This function is deprecated and you should instead use the new constructor with two arguments.
-        You have to pass a zip instance to that method, coming from pizzip or jszip version 2

     compile()

         This function is deprecated and you should instead use the new constructor with two arguments.